 Councils and emergencies capability and capacity evaluation report

 Published in December 2019, the Evaluation Report provides a comprehensive overview of the emergency management capability and capacity of Victoria’s 79 councils.
 A list of all evaluation questions can be downloaded in excel here.
 The findings enable councils to better understand their capability and capacity and support better emergency management planning locally.
 The report will also support the emergency management sector to better understand councils’ emergency management capability and capacity.
 The release of the evaluation report marked the completion of phase two of the project.

-In Phase Three, councils, state government agencies and other emergency management organisations will be engaged to develop strategies and action plans to address the areas for improvement in councils’ emergency management capability and capacity.
+Phase Three commenced in 2021.
+During the Phase, councils, state government agencies and other emergency management organisations will be engaged to develop strategies and action plans to address the areas for improvement in councils’ emergency management capability and capacity.
 The Phase Two capability and capacity findings will be used to provide an evidence base for broader emergency management sector reform.

 The outcomes developed in Phase Three will align with other sector reforms including the Victorian Preparedness Framework, Emergency Management Planning Reform and Resilient Recovery Strategy that aim to build safer, more resilient communities.
 The findings of Phase Three will be developed into a multi-year action plan containing a list of prioritized projects that will enhance the capability and capacity of councils' in emergency management.